PierceWind/PierceWind/README.md

 - 👋 Hi, I’m @PierceWind.
 - 👀 I’m interested in excelling 'cuz I am still a noob huhu T~T.
-- 🌱 I’m currently learning C++ after I learned the basic of Java and Python.
+- 🌱 I’m currently learning C++ after I learned the basic of Java and Python but mostly of my projects here are in PHP.
+You may also access may assignment and tasks throughout the college years: https://www.onlinegdb.com/rJh7c9H4_
-- 💞️ I’m looking to collaborate when I am compatible enough.
+- 💞️ I’m looking to collaborate when I am proficient enough.
 - 📫 You can reach me on Discord (PierceWind27#4502).

 <!---